smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 .. image:: ASTsForTemplatesImages/function-explicit-specialization.ded.png

 Interestingly, the specialization creates *two* ``FunctionDecl`` nodes, not one.
-One of them (#34 in the diagram) is merely a declaration without a body.
+One of them (#34) is merely a declaration without a body.
 Its type uses ``SubstTemplateTypeParmType`` to represent ``int``, reflecting the fact that it arose due to the process of matching the specialization's signature against the available templates to find the one it specializes.
-The other (#20 in the diagram) comes from parsing the source as-is, and consequently has a body, an empty template parameter list, and uses ``BuiltinType`` to represent ``int``.
+The other (#20) comes from parsing the source as-is, and consequently has a body, an empty template parameter list, and uses ``BuiltinType`` to represent ``int``.
 The two declarations are linked together by the ``Redeclarable`` links, with the non-definition considered "first".

 The diagram above includes ``redecls_size()`` for ``Redeclarable`` nodes.
 There is no actual method by that name; it is computed as